 - Handling errors well

-3. Make card/account blocking process smooth and easy
+Make the card/account blocking process smooth and easy

 Banks and credit unions should give confidence and safeguard their customers by